notaryproject/.github/CONTRIBUTING.md

 1. Issue creation:
    - After an issue is created, it will be labelled `bug` or `enhancement`, and `triage`.
-2. Triage: The maintainers will triage the issues.
+2. Triage: The maintainers will triage the issues on a regular basis.
 The results of triage could be one of the following:
    - Remove label `triage`, and add the issues to the correct milestone
-   - Remove label `triage`, and labelled `question` to indicate this issue need further information
+   - Remove label `triage`, and labelled `question` to indicate this issue need further information.
+After this issue is clarified with further information, it could be added to the correct milestone or labelled `wont fix`.
    - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of the Notary Project or other reasons.
 3. Development:
    - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation